benhammondmusic/blog/cknqkb2110y09kos1hyf2c3wl.md

 ## Build a Hash Map in Python

 Until last night I really didn't understand hash tables.
 I've watched videos and read about them computer science textbooks, but some part of my brain always said "this is confusing and not something I really need to understand.... too many words ... too many weird terms.... ignore for now".
 I’m pretty sure I vaguely (and wrongly) thought the items themselves were split apart into chunks and somehow distributed throughout a structure.
-So I decided it was finally time to dig in and figure it out, and as in my previous posts about studying computer science concepts by coding, the best way to learn it to **actually write some code**.
-This blog is **NOT** intended to help you have your own hashmap epiphany; instead it will serve as a way for me to document my thought process and code implementation in hopes it might assist both of us in learning.
+So I decided it was finally time to dig in and figure it out, and as in my previous posts in this series [studying computer science concepts by coding](https://blog.benhammond.tech/series/comp-sci-coding), the best way to learn it to **actually write some code**.
+This blog is **not** intended to help you have your own hashmap epiphany; instead it will serve as a way for me to document my thought process and code implementation in hopes it might assist both of us in learning.

 # Some Terminology

 Understanding a new concept is often frustrating as the resources you reference might include unfamiliar terminology.
-Even worse are the circular definitions where they “help” you by explaining one term you don’t know by using 3 other terms you also have never heard of.
+Even worse are the circular definitions where they “explain” one term you don’t know by using 3 other terms you also have never heard of.
 Here is a brief run down of the key elements of a hash map and how they relate to one another:

 - **Hash (Hash Function)**: a process of converting an item (or _value_) into a _key_ (or location index) in a predictable way; in this case determining a table location based on some property of the item that needs to be stored there
 -**Hash Map**: a data structure that stores items efficiently by using a **hash** function to determine items locations